All Episodes

 Thank you, Rose.

-Oh, the same to you, the same to you.
+Oh, the same to you.

 All right, this is the Sean Hannity show.

-My name is Rose Tennant sitting in for him today.
+Sitting in for him today.

-Check me out on social media, Rose Unplugged on Facebook at Rose underscore unplugged on Twitter, and also on Periscope Rose unplugged.
+Check me out on social media, Rose Unplugged on Facebook, at Rose underscore Unplugged on Twitter, and also on Periscope Rose Unplugged.

 Take your phone calls.

-Oh, it's the Sean Hannity show, and I'm Rose sitting in for Sean, and it's such an honor.
+Oh, it's the Sean Hannity Show, and I'm Rose sitting in for Sean, and it's such an honor.

 It really is.